 Submissions will be evaluated based on the significance and novelty of the results, either theoretical or empirical.
 Results will be judged on the degree to which they have been objectively established and/or their potential for scientific and technological impact, as well as their relevance to robotic learning.
 Authors of regular paper submissions will have an opportunity to submit a response to reviewers and update the papers during the rebuttal period.
 Reviews and rebuttals of accepted papers will be made publicly available.
+During the review/rebuttal phase all papers are private and anonymized; rejected papers will remain private after decisions are announced.

 We take a broad view of robot learning.
 Papers with both experimental and theoretical results relevant to robot learning are welcome.
-Our intent is to make CoRL a selective top-tier conference on robotic learning.
+Our intent is to keep CoRL a selective top-tier conference on robotic learning.

 The paper can be desk rejected for one of the following reasons: not meeting the reciprocal reviewing requirement, formatting issues, anonymity violation, or scope.